 Most bluetooth headsets include a headphone jack for inserting your own headphones.
 Given the wind noise around the ears while wearing a half helmet, you might want to buy a decent pair of in-ear headphones to use for your unit’s sound.
 A boom mic on a headset with good wind noise cancelling, like the Cardo Packtalk Bold, will take care of your own voice over intercom.

 If you want the best sound quality experience in a half helmet, consider the Sena Cavalry – a DOT-approved lid for under $200 with incredible voice and sound quality without a boom mic.
 Somehow, Sena achieved great sound quality by integrating microphones into the brow of the helmet.
+The Cavalry was discontinued by Sena in 2020 but you can still find it here on eBay for now.

 Is it safe to listen to music while riding?